 Each (per unit) (revised per NDCPDP – 112 units per kit)

 Grams (example – Ventolin 18 gram inhaler is billed as a quantity of 18)

 Where may I see a list of the drugs covered by the Arkansas Medicaid program?

-It is not feasible for Arkansas Medicaid to maintain a complete, current list of covered drugs because new products are released so frequently.
-However, the agency provides guidelines for determining what products are payable.
+Arkansas Medicaid provides guidelines for determining what products are payable.
 Coverage of any product depends on the manufacturer's or labeler's participation in the federal rebate program administered by the Centers for Medicare and Medicaid Services.
 The Arkansas Medicaid Pharmacy Provider Manual defines the scope of coverage in Section II.
-Several other factors affecting coverage and limitations of payment for drugs, previously listed in Section V, are now available at the web.
-View prescription drug information on the web.
 You can download the Pharmacy Provider Manual free.